Boekentoren: Restoration

-Almost 70 years after its completion, a thorough restoration started, including the famous Belvedère and the gorgeous interiors.
-The occasion, however, is also used to make the tower more accessible to the general public.
-On the other hand, the building will be made to meet the demands of modern library management, especially as far as protection and management of the collection (air conditioning, replacement of obsolete by modern and more efficient provisions) are concerned.
-The tower will, therefore, not only be restored, but also thoroughly updated.
-A three floor underground repository is built under the inner garden; it will be completed in 2014 so the books can move from the tower to the underground and the concrete skin of the tower can be replaced.
-The entire operation is the work of a team around the architects Robbrecht and Daem.
+Almost 70 years after its completion, a thorough restoration started, including the Belvedère and the interiors.
+The occasion was also used to make the tower more accessible to the general public.
+The building was modified to meet the demands of modern library management, especially as far as protection and management of the collection (e.g. air conditioning, replacement of obsolete provisions with modern and more efficient ones) are concerned.
+The tower was, therefore, not only restored, but also thoroughly updated.
+A three-storey underground repository was built under the inner garden; it was completed in 2014, so the books could move from the tower to the underground and the concrete skin of the tower could be replaced.
+This entire operation was overseen by the architects Robbrecht and Daem.
 Restoration started in 2012.
 The library services with its study landscape and reading room returned to use in summer 2021.
-The east wing with office spaces was completed in early 2024 and works on the west wing were started in the same year.
+The east wing with office spaces was completed in early 2024 and works on the west wing began in the same year.

-The restoration began with the private person Andre Singer who initiated a campaign to make the university aware of the great architectural value of the building, and of the need of restoration.
-The then rector Andre De Leenheer, took on the difficult job of finding University money and other funding for the full restoration.
+The restoration began with the private person Andre Singer, who initiated a campaign to raise awareness of the building's architectural value, and of the need for restoration.
+The then-rector Andre De Leenheer took on the task of securing university funding and other sources of finance for the full restoration.

 Trivia

-During World War II the tower was taken over by the German Army because of its views of the surrounding area.
+During World War II, the Boekentoren was taken over by the German Army because of its views of the surrounding area.

-The Booktower houses about 46 kilometers of books and other material.

-In 2007 the Flemish Television Centre VRT has nominated the belvedère of the book tower for their program "Monumentenstrijd".
-This "Battle between Monuments" was based on the popular BBC show Restoration, which had many viewers in Belgium (a belvedère – an observation post on the roof with an immense panorama – functions as a popular feature in large-scale public buildings.)
+In 2007, the Flemish public broadcaster VRT nominated the belvedère of the Boekentoren for their programme Monumentenstrijd.
+This "Battle between Monuments" was based on the BBC show Restoration, which had many viewers in Belgium.

-On the 3rd of April 2013 the Booktower figured in the Google logo to celebrate the 150th birthday of Henry van de Velde.
+On 3 April 2013, the Boekentoren was featured in the Google logo to celebrate Henry van de Velde's 150th birthday.

-On November 12, 2018, a bronze dog was placed on top of the Book Tower.
+On 12 November 2018, a bronze dog statue was placed on top of the Boekentoren.
 The animal looks east, towards the rising sun.
 The full-size, upright sitting dog is clearly visible from St. Peter's Square.
-It is an idea by Michiel Hendryckx that should stimulate both curiosity and amazement.
-The animalier Greta Van Puyenbroeck created the unique image for which a smooth-haired fox terrier served as a model.
+The idea was conceived by Michiel Hendryckx to stimulate both curiosity and amazement.
+The animalier Greta Van Puyenbroeck created the image, for which a smooth-haired fox terrier served as a model.